TLG was set up in response to the announcement of Your Party, aiming to

 -

-fulfil the activity set out in 6a, without submitting
+activity set out in 6a, without submitting apologies, the member

-of the group.
-If there is no response for a month after
+future membership of the group.
+If there is no response for a

 conversation they will be removed for inactivity.